Rock Master

-Rock Master is an international climbing competition held every year in Arco, Italy.
+Rock Master is an international competition climbing event that is held every year in Arco, Italy.
 The event takes place in two rounds: the first is an on-sight session and the second is called "after work".
 The final classification is given by the sum of the two events.
 On Friday the athletes are given a chance to survey the work route, and the actual climbing takes place on Saturday and Sunday.
 At the competition, two prestigious awards, known as the "Oscars of climbing", are presented: the Salewa Rock Award, and the La Sportiva Competition Award.

 History

 In 1985 it was disputed for the first time Sportroccia to Bardonecchia.
 The following year the event was tied to a stop at the side of the Colodri of Arc.
 Right on the wall of the Colodri in 1987, played in the first Rock Master.
 The following year, the race left the rock and from that moment is played only on artificial in a large open space at the base of Colodri.
 Since 1999, in addition to lead climbing, bouldering and speed climbing competitions were also held.

-Since 2006, during of the event, a jury give out the "Arco Rock Legends", two awards that are considered the Oscars of climbing:
+Since 2006, during the event, a jury give out the "Arco Rock Legends", two awards that are considered the Oscars of climbing: